The Ledger API using gRPC¶

 We have an example project demonstrating the use of the Ledger API with gRPC.
 To get the example project,

-- Configure your machine to use the example by following the instructions at 3.
-Configure Maven.
+- Configure your machine to use the example by following the instructions at Set up a Maven project.

 - Clone the repository from GitHub.